 Specifically made for old cats in mind, Royal Canin Veterinary Diet Dental Dry Cat Food contains premium kibble that creates a unique brushing effect as the cat chews due to the gently abrasive texture and cube shape.
 It will keep plaque, tartar, and other dental troubles at bay while giving your feline the vital vitamins and nutrients she needs to flourish.
 It also boosts her urinary system health.

-This cat food is very expensive and requires authorization from your vet before purchase.
+This Royal Canin cat food is very expensive and requires authorization from your vet before purchase.

-5. Royal Canin Aging 12+ Canned Cat Food
+6. Royal Canin Aging 12+ Canned Senior Cat Food

 If you’re wondering what you should feed your old cat with bad teeth, this product may be your solution.
 Specially formulated for older cats with sensitive gums, the thin meat slices can be eaten easily.
 Your senior fluff ball will love the delicious gravy while you’ll love the high levels of essential fatty acids that promote good joint function and other health benefits.